ethereum/ethereum-org-website/src/content/defi/index.md

 - **Self custody** - Users maintain custody of their assets, guaranteeing access and keeping control for themselves
 - **Open access** - Decentralized finance operates across border, providing open access to financial services without geographical restrictions
-- **Transparent** - The code underlying decentralized finance is open sourced, allowing anyone to inspect how these financial systems operate
+- **Transparent** - The code underlying decentralized finance is open sourced, allowing anyone to inspect how these financial systems operate and where funds are moving
-- **Composable** - Financial primatives, such as lending, can be created and built on to create new applications
+- **Composable** - Financial primatives, such as lending, can iterated on to create new applications
 - **Censorship resistant** - Decentralized finance is built on decentralized blockchains, making it extremely difficult to censor transactions

 | DeFi                                                                                                           | Traditional finance                                                                          |